How to Cancel Beyond Finance?

 Once they see that you’re serious about paying them off, most creditors will be willing to negotiate meaningful debt reduction terms with us.
 Only by saving up enough money in a Dedicated Account can you demonstrate your intent to fulfill your financial obligation to them.
 Furthermore, once many payments have been missed, creditors may be more amenable to negotiating a settlement in your favor.

-In most cases, the first payout will occur between the program’s third and sixth months.
+In most cases, the first payout will occur between the program’s third and sixth months. if you have interest in Cancelling your debt management plan and want to get more information then you must click on this link.

 Who handles that Dedicated Account?